India's Sensex extended record rally on Friday following gains in Asian equities as upbeat earnings from U.S. hi-tech giants boosted risk appetite.

-Among the laggards, the S&P BSE Bankex Index fell 0.8 percent after rallying in the past two sessions.
-Lenders including Punjab National Bank, State Bank of India and Bank of Baroda fell between 3 percent to 83:40 PM 27-Oct-17 percent in Mumbai trading.
+The S&P BSE Bankex Index fell after rallying in the past two sessions.
+Lenders including Punjab National Bank, State Bank of India and Bank of Baroda fell between 2 percent to 5 percent in Mumbai trading.

 Market breadth was in the favour of gainers, with about 2 stocks advancing to every 1 stock that declined.